BekmyrzaDz/Neobis-CRM/README.md

 # Neolabs-CRM
-Neolabs - system for customer management, quality control, monitoring of conversion and automation of business processes
+Neolabs - system for customer management, quality control, monitoring of conversion and automation of business processes.

+I want to warn you that the backend of the project has run out of subscriptions.
+That's why I added screenshots to the readmi file of this project.

 ### Installation ⚙️
 __Clone git repository__